 AP Was There: Villanova shoots lights out to upend Hoyas

-AP Was There: Villanova shoots lights out to upend HoyasFILE - In this April 1, 1985, file photo, Villanova's Ed Pinckney (54) and Dwayne McLain celebrate after playing their last college basketball game, upsetting Georgetown 66-64 in the NCAA college basketball Final Four championship game, in Lexington, Ky.
-(AP Photo/File)
+AP Was There Villanova Georgetown 1985 BasketballFILE - In this April 1, 1985, file photo, Villanova's Ed Pinckney (54) yells out as he is surrounded by teammates after defeating Georgetown 66-64 in the NCAA college basketball Final Four championship game, in Lexington, Ky.
+(AP Photo/Gary Landers, File)

 A panel of Associated Press sports writers voted in March 2020 on the top 10 men's basketball games in the history of the NCAA Tournament.
 They are being republished because the sport has been shut down because of the coronavirus pandemic.
 The following game was voted No. 4 and the following story was sent April 1, 1985.